Express constrains between codelists

 In some cases this might be over-kill but in some cases this might make sense, like here in the CDDA case.

-#5 Updated by Daniele Francioli over 3 years ago
+#5 Updated by Daniele Francioli almost 5 years ago

 This reference could be relevant for some codelist but not to all the Registers.